laurelherting/lmh-headspace/AWS/examTips.md

-### How would you define a policy?
-* Define it using JSON
-* Inside of identity access management

 ### S3
 * What does a URL look like?
   * It’s always S3, then the region, then .amazon.aws.com, then / and the bucket name